danderson00/socket/README.md

 ---|---|---
 cipherKey|Host|Required.
 A `String` or `Buffer` used as the encryption key

+#### `configuration`

+Passes a static value provided on the host to a callback on the consumer.

+##### Options

+The host should be configured with the static value to be passed to the consumer.

+The consumer should be configured with a callback that receives the value.

 #### `heartbeat`

 Periodically perform a network request to prevent disconnection by proxies, load balancers, etc.